D3MON1X/NxLLArg.github.io/README.md

       "kris": "deltarune (btw kris this is ashley ooc i love you)", "shads": "Daratike dirote hatimati",
       "nick": "todo sobre ti es perfecto",
-      "zerobelow": "cassain... where is he...
+      "zerobelow": "where is he...
 WHERE IS H-", "paragon": "health... mirrors... that's all there is", "capsic": "you know passion is dangerous... right? ... you make passion safe.", "zankow": "you're greater than you know. greater than i see myself as... good luck, kid.",